rprouse/Exercism.VisualStudio/README.md

 By default, Visual Studio does not allow you to organize F# files by folder.
 This is a problem because Exercism fetches the exercises to sub-folders.
 To get around this, install the Visual [F# Power Tools extension](http://fsprojects.github.io/VisualFSharpPowerTools/) which enables folder organization and makes writing F# code much easier in Visual Studio.

+To add exercises for F#, it is different than the other projects.
+Right click on the project and select **F# Power Tools | New Folder**.
+Enter the name for the **existing** exercise folder.
+Next, right click on the folder and select **Add | Existing item...** and select the problem files in the folder.

 Running the tests is the same as for C#.

 ## C++ ##